hedyhli/adventofcode/README.md

 long, modular solutions are always documented, but rarely (if not at all) unit-tested

-**do I have solutions in your favorite programming language?**
+**does this have solutions in your favorite programming language?**

 take a look at the language usage breakdown, if the git forge you're reading this from supports it.

-if it doesn't, then there's a good chance that you're a shell literate! cook up a oneliner to analyze my file types here...
+if it doesn't support it, then there's a good chance that you're a shell literate! cook up a oneliner to analyze my file types here...

 ```sh
 find 20?? ! -name '*.md' ! -name '*.txt' -type f | sed 's/.*\.//' | sort | uniq -c | sort -bnr